impostorsguides/impostorsguides.github.io/rbenv/1-r-content.md

     echo 'set -gu RBENV_VERSION_OLD "$RBENV_VERSION"'
 ```

-…is probably the fish way of doing:
+...is probably the fish way of doing:

 ```
     echo 'RBENV_VERSION_OLD="${RBENV_VERSION-}"'
 ```

-…in bash.
+...in bash.

 As a side note, the `case` statement which switches on the value of `$shell` is (I'm guessing) the reason this file has `-sh-` in it.
 As we discussed before, any command containing shell-specific logic seems to use this naming convention.